beartype/beartype/README.rst

 Cheatsheet
 ==========

+Let's type-check like greased lightning:

 .. code-block:: python

-   # The @beartype.beartype decorator type-checks like... greased lightning?
+   # Import the core @beartype decorator.
    from beartype import beartype

-   # [optional] The bear cave collects types usable with @beartype.beartype.
+   # Import generic types for use with @beartype.
    from beartype.cave import (
        AnyType,
        FunctionTypes,